53845714nF/hackwiki/content/about/index.en.md

     EventTom is a web application for managing and selling event tickets.
 It was developed as part of the Software Architecture and Quality Assurance course using **FastAPI** and **Vue**.
 - Deployment of EventTom (1st Semester)
     In the Cloud Computing – Development and Operations course, I worked on automating the deployment of EventTom using Terraform and GitHub Actions on AWS.
+- Clustering of Malware (2nd Semester)
+    A method was examined that clusters malware into families.
+The opcode of the malware was transformed into vectors using an embedding language model and stored in a vector database (**Weaviate**).
+Based on this data, simple clusters could be formed.

 ##### Digital Forensics